New Podcast: Supporting Aging in Place Through Therapy and Community Care

-Alzheimer’s Community Care is dedicated to promoting and providing community-based, family-centered care for patients living with neurocognitive disorders and for their caregivers through the belief, where there is help, there is hope.
+Alzheimer’s Community Care is dedicated to promoting and providing community-based, family-centered care for patients and their caregivers living with neurocognitive disorders, through the belief that where there is help, there is hope.

 Over the years, the Organization has been the driving force in advocating and establishing much needed legislation in the state of Florida.